Kagwep/chainville/README.md

 8. **Cross-Chain Compatibility**
    - Explore integration with other blockchain networks for increased interoperability

-9. **AI-Driven NPCs**
-   - Introduce AI-controlled districts for more dynamic gameplay
-   - Implement AI assistants to help with city management

-10. **Mobile Application**
-    - Develop a mobile version of the game for on-the-go city management

 By implementing these features, ChainVille aims to create a more engaging, complex, and realistic city-building experience that fully leverages the potential of blockchain technology.